-S.U. = Standard Units UG/L = micrograms per liter = parts per billion NA = Not Applicable NTU = Nephelometric Turbidity Unit
+S.U. = Standard Units

-MG/L = milligrams per liter = parts per million ≤ less than method detection limit
+UG/L = micrograms per liter = parts per billion

-HPC = Heterotrophic Plate Count Inv Res = Invalid sample result

-= Metal results may be elevated due to local plumbing at the sample tap.
+NA = Not Applicable NTU = Nephelometric Turbidity Unit MG/L = milligrams per liter = parts per million \leq less than method detection limit HPC = Heterotrophic Plate Count Inv Res = Invalid sample result = Metal results may be elevated due to local plumbing at the sample tap.
 NS = No Sample

-Most results are based on single grab samples collected on October 1 and 2, 2007 and analyzed by MWRA and contract laboratories.
+Most results are based on single grab samples collected on January 3, 7 and 8, 2007 and analyzed by MWRA and contract laboratories.

-NOTES
+NOTES:

-- (1) MWRA tests for cadmium and mercury are more sensitive than the EPA-set levels of detection and reporting.
+(1) MWRA tests for cadmium and mercury are more sensitive than the EPA-set levels of detection and reporting.
 For cadmium any level below 1.0 ug/L and for mercury any level below 0.2 ug/L are under the EPA minimum detection limits.
-MWRA will continue to report any result below these detection limits here in the monthly report but will follow EPA reporting requirements and not report them in the EPA-regulated annual Consumer Confidence Report. - (2) MWRA water is considered soft.
-Water is measured by hardness which is the amount of dissolved minerals in the water.
+MWRA will continue to report any result below these detection limits here in the monthly report but will follow EPA reporting requirements and not report them in the EPA-regulated annual Consumer Confidence Report.

+(2) MWRA water is considered soft.
+Water is measured by hardness - which is the amount of dissolved minerals in the water.
 MWRA water has a hardness of about 15-20 mg/l or about 1 grain/gallon (1 grain/gallon = 17.1 mg/L).
-For comparison, hard water would have greater than 75 mg/l hardness. - (3) According to the historical data for the Wachusett Reservoir, the high total coliforms appear to be a seasonal occurrence starting early July through late October.
+For comparison, hard water would have greater than 75 mg/l hardness.